-In order to become a Shriner, it is first imperative to become a Freemason.
+In order to become a Shriner, you have to first become a Freemason.

-Since the Shrine is an organization that requires a Masonic Lodge membership.
-This is, in reality, a fraternity that grew out of Freemasonry over a century ago.
+Since the Shrine is an organization that requires a Masonic Lodge membership, this is a fraternity that grew out of Freemasonry over a century ago.

 Recent statistics reveal that there are over 411,000 Shriners worldwide who attend their local temples with their main headquarter is in Tampa, Florida.